 I took off on Buckwheat.
 It didn’t take long for me to realize that Buckwheat was in control and I was not.
 He was heading straight for a short mesquite tree.
 You guessed it.
 My horseback ride lasted for about 10 seconds before I was knocked off the horse.
 Thank God I was fine.
 I dusted myself off and walked up to John and asked him why he named his horse Buckwheat.
 He said, “It’s because he bucks.”
 Well, I would have liked to known that beforehand.
 Needless to say I didn’t get back on Buckwheat.

 I think most of us have been knocked off our horse in one way or another.
 We are riding along the happy trails of life and we get bucked and thrown off our horse.
 Some days we feel trampled by our “horse.”

 - The school called you and let you know that an inappropriate picture of your daughter has been forwarded around school.

 - You get laid off from work.

-- You said you were going to lose 10 pounds, but you’ve been gaining more weight because of covid-19.
+- You said you were going to lose 20 pounds but you end up gaining more weight.

 These situations distract us and throw us off course.